 Instructions

-- In a large bowl, combine teff flour, salt, and cinnamon.
-Add almond butter, maple syrup, coconut oil (make sure it is no longer hot), and almond and vanilla extracts.
+- In a large bowl, combine the teff flour, salt, and cinnamon.
+Then add the almond butter, maple syrup, coconut oil (make sure it has cooled), and almond and vanilla extracts.
 Stir with a rubber spatula until well combined.
+Allow dough to rest for 5 minutes.

-- Roll cookie dough into small balls and place on cookie sheet.
-With a fork, flatten balls about halfway down.
+- Use a tablespoon or #40 cookie scoop, then roll cookie dough into small balls with your hands and place on prepared baking sheet.
+With a fork, flatten balls about halfway down into a cookie shape.
 Sprinkle cookies with sea salt.

 - Bake for 10-11 minutes.
-Overtaking will result in a dry cookie.
-Remove from cookie sheet and allow to cool on a wire rack.
+Remove from baking tray and allow to cool on baking sheet on a wire rack.

 Notes